 The main focus of a living will is control.
 People with effective living wills inform doctors and family members about what sort of medical care they want after a condition leaves them unable to make their own decisions.
 In fact, it is illegal for a medical professional to ignore these documents.

-Our competent lawyer could help you to better understand living wills and how they form an essential part of an estate plan.
+Our competent Fort Lauderdale living wills lawyer could help you better understand these documents and how they form an essential part of an estate plan.
 He could then work to understand your goals and draft documents that leave no doubt as to your intentions.
 Call Marc Brown, P.A. now to discover more about living wills in Fort Lauderdale.